Paris Mountain Press

 Howe managed a mirthless chuckle.
-"As you probably know, there has been a lot of speculation as to what form any extraterrestrial life forms would take.
+“As you probably know, there has been a lot of speculation as to what form any extraterrestrial life forms would take.
 DNA is an elegant solution to a life-form road map.
-As we have discovered, physical laws are consistent across as much of the universe as we have been able to observe."
+We have discovered that physical laws are consistent across as much of the universe as we have observed.”

 “So, you are suggesting there are some similar biological laws?”
 Staumpitz asked.

-"It would make the theologians happy," Howe said.
-"I would hesitate to posit something like that on the basis of the half day's observations we have made here so far.
-But, it would be entirely consistent with the economy of the Creator."
+“It would make the theologians happy,” Howe said.
+“I would hesitate to posit something like that based on the half-day’s observations we have made here so far.
+But, it would be entirely consistent with the economy of the Creator.”

 “I suppose it would be interesting to research the Woogie theology.”

 “When the AIs get done here, we will have a Woogiepedia to dig through, and we're trading a lot of knowledge to them.
 That really is not my biggest worry, though.”

 “Then, you'd better tell me what is worrying you, Dafid,” Staumpitz said.